hairpinfiles/hairpinfiles/Using Obsidian.md

 	- [Reading Time](https://github.com/avr/obsidian-reading-time): Keeping an eye on the reading time for notes that other people are meant to read is always a good idea 😉
 	- [Link Favicon](https://github.com/joethei/obsidian-link-favicon): Icons for links.
 You might need to reload after enabling it.
 	- [Surfing](https://github.com/PKM-er/Obsidian-Surfing): Browse websites from inside Obsidian, very helpful when doing research
+>[!tip] Try out some themes!
+Some of them are really cool.
+I personally use the "Dracula Gemini" theme.